Drobeta-Turnu Severin: Modern times

 After gaining freedom from Ottoman control as a consequence of the Treaty of Adrianople in 1829, it was decided to rebuild the present city.
 A rigorous program started in 1836.
 It was followed, in 1858, by the construction of the harbor.
 By 1900 the national road, rail, the Carol and Elisabeta boulevards, Navigația Fluvială Românească (River Navigation of Romania), the railway workshops, the shipyard (which in 1914 was the largest in the country), the Roman Hall, the Municipal Palace, three churches and two hospitals were built.
 In 1883, on May 15, Theodor Costescu established Traian High School, which in the next century would become a modern school of national prestige.
 The building of industrial factories spurred the development of the city.
 In 1841, Severin became the capital of the county and in 1851 became a city.
 As a major port on the Danube, the freedom of trade facilitated the entry of goods by boat from Vienna and the exchange of material necessary for economic development.
 Severin experienced a steady economic, urban and social growth until 1972, when it received the name of Drobeta-Turnu Severin.

 In 1914, the Water Castle (Castelul de Apă) was opened.
-Considered an emblematic monument to the people of Severin, it gives identity to the city by being built in one of the major traffic roundabouts of the settlement.
+Considered an emblematic monument to the people of Severin, it gives identity to the city by being built in one of the major traffic roundabouts of the city.

-In the inter-war period, the city of Turnu Severin managed to be placed among the eighteen largest urban centers in all of Romania.
-The city became a metropolis of culture by the initiatives of the Traian High School and institutions that reside in the imposing halls of the Palace of Culture: library, museum, theater, cinema, choral ensemble "Doina", "Lumina" Society, and Free University.
-These institutions continued during the communist regime.
-In the latter period, building was less in central neighborhoods, with the specific architecture of the city surviving the countrywide campaugn of demolitions unleashed by the Ceauşescu regime.

-Among the most remarkable buildings of this period were - Hotel "Parc" residence SHN "Iron Gates", the Administration Palace, Youth House, shop "Decebal", House of Trade Unions and kinetic fountain in front of the Cultural Palace.
+The central neighborhoods were spared from the countrywide campaign of demolitions unleashed by the Ceauşescu regime, allowing the historic architecture of the city to survive.
 In 1968, Turnu Severin became the capital of the county, concurrently becoming a city ("municipiu").
 In 1972, the name of the ancient Drobeta was added to the city's name, and it became Drobeta-Turnu Severin.

-Population (1859–2011)
+Population (1859–2021)

+Climate

+The region's climate gives Severin warm summers and mild winters, meaning the city is home to magnolia trees, Caucasian nut trees, and ginkgo biloba as well as the almond trees, figs, lilacs, lindens, and chestnut trees more common throughout Europe.